 Even during sleep, breathing speeds up in order to take in enough oxygen in the blood at the lower oxygen tension.
 At the same time, the carbon dioxide concentration in our blood drops below the desired level.
 The body therefore wants to increase the carbon dioxide concentration again and does so by stopping breathing for a while (this is called sleep apnoea).
 However, now the oxygen concentration will be below the desired level, because the person has stopped breathing.
 To replenish it, the person has to breathe faster.
 At this point, one sometimes wakes up restless.
 After falling asleep again, the same thing will happen again.

 Restless sleep is therefore a normal occurrence.
 Apart from broken nights and not feeling rested, it will not do any harm.
-The medicine Acetazolamide can reduce sleep apnoea, allowing better sleep.
+The medicine Acetazolamide can reduce sleep apnoea, allowing one to sleep better.
 It is recommended to use 250 mg per day.